 Scientists gather clues about our origins by observing our Sun, the planets, and comets and asteroids — not unlike asking a parent or older sibling for stories about being born!
 Astronomers are also able to observe other, more distant stars forming in other solar systems.
 They learn what our own beginnings were like by watching others being "born."
 Gigantic Jupiter formed alongside the other planets in our solar system, and still contains the materials from the cloud of gas and dust that developed into the Sun and inner and outer planets.
 The Juno mission to Jupiter will arrive at Jupiter in 2016.
 It will measure some of these materials in Jupiter’s atmosphere, including one very important clue: water.
 These observations will help scientists fill in the details of our solar system's formation story.
 (Children who participated in the Weather Stations: Clouds activity may recall hearing about Juno’s hunt for water deep in Jupiter’s atmosphere.)

 If possible, build on the children's knowledge by offering them a future Jupiter's Family Secrets activity.
 The children may wrap-up their investigations of Jupiter by attending the concluding activity, My Trip to Jupiter, where they create scrapbooks to document their own journeys into Jupiter’s deepest mysteries!
-Alternatively, they may take on the more challenging investigations in the Big Kid on the Block sequence of activities.
+Alternatively, they may take on the more challenging investigations in the Explore Jupiter’s Family Secrets module.